Please follow the links to see term time dates for the current and upcoming year:

-The school gates open at 8:40am and children can start making their way into the classrooms as soon as they come in.
+The school gates open at 8:30am and children can start making their way into the classrooms at 8:40am when the doors open.
 The teacher will have set up early morning activities such as learning times tables, practising handwriting, responding to marking comments and reviewing the previous day’s work This will allow for a more settled start to the morning.

-At 8.55, the gates are closed and all children who arrive after this time need to go in through the main entrance.
+At 8.50am, the gates are closed and all children who arrive after this time need to go in through the main entrance.
 Their names are then written in a late book.
-The register is taken at 9am in class and sent back to the office.
+The register closes at 8:50am in class and is sent back to the office.

 All the children have a morning break and can bring a healthy snack to eat during this time.
 The children are encouraged to play a variety of games.
 We have a wide range of activities to keep pupils active during playtimes therefore we ask that children do not bring in toys or games from home.

 All the children have a lunch break between 12.30pm and 1.20 pm.
 Most children with packed lunches eat in their classrooms or outside in warmer weather.
 They are encouraged to be social whilst eating.
 All classes are given at least 20 minutes to eat their lunch.
 Some children may need longer, so can finish eating in the hall if needed.
 Children who have school dinners eat in the hall.
 All children, whether they are in class or in the hall, are encouraged to tidy their eating areas after lunch.

 During lunch play, different options are available for the children.
 Football takes place on the top courts or the field.
 It is organised on a rota basis.
 The front playground and quiet area is also open for gentler play!

 We also have our wonderful Opal Play experiences for our pupils which is rolled out across different zones across the site.
 This is an ongoing process of development.